 It is common for artists and business entities to utilize both trademarks and copyrights.
 For example, record label owners will trademark their signature logo but copyright certain albums and songs.
 It is always best to discuss your IP options with an experienced and knowledgeable attorney so you can be sure your business assets are protected.

-Reach out to The Browne Firm online to begin a consultation; we are offering discounted prices on services due to the COVID-19 pandemic.
+Reach out to The Browne Firm online to begin a consultation.
 We look forward to serving you!